Wabi-sabi: Description

-In one sense, wabi-sabi can be seen as a form of training.
-The student learns to observe and appreciate the simplest, most natural elements, such as fading autumn leaves.
-Over time, wabi-sabi reshapes perception so that even a chipped vase or a cracked bowl becomes meaningful and beautiful, not despite the flaw but because of it.
-These imperfections offer space for reflection.
-The same applies to materials like unfinished wood, paper, or fabric: as they age and change, those transformations can become quietly captivating.

 History

 Wabi-sabi has roots in Zen Buddhism.
 It began to shape Japanese culture when the Zen priest Murata Jukō (村田珠光, 1423–1502) modified the tea ceremony.
 He introduced simple, rough wooden and clay instruments in place of the gold, jade, and porcelain then popular in the Chinese-style tea service.
 About one hundred years later, the tea master Sen no Rikyū (千利休, 1522 to 21 April 1591) introduced wabi-sabi to the nobility through his design of the teahouse.
 "He constructed a teahouse with a door so low that even the emperor would have to bow in order to enter, reminding everyone of the importance of humility before tradition, mystery, and spirit."

 In Japanese arts

 At first, something that exhibited wabi-sabi qualities could only be discovered.
 It could be "found in the simple dwellings of the farmers that dotted the landscape, epitomized in neglected stone lanterns overgrown with moss or in simple bowls and other household utensils used by the common folk."
 However, toward the end of the late medieval period, the ruling class began using these aesthetic values to intentionally create "tea ceremony utensils, handicrafts, tea ceremony rooms and cottages, homes, gardens, even food and sweets, and above all manners and etiquette."

 Many forms of Japanese art have been influenced by Zen and Mahayana philosophy over the past thousand years.
 The contemplation and acceptance of imperfection, as well as the awareness of constant flux and impermanence, have been particularly important to Japanese arts and culture.
-Accordingly, many Japanese art forms can be seen to encapsulate and exemplify the ideals of wabi-sabi.
+Accordingly, many Japanese art forms can be seen as encapsulating and exemplifying the ideals of wabi-sabi.